-ANTI-LOCK BRAKE SYSTEM (ABS)
+BRAKES ANTI-LOCK BRAKE SYSTEM (ABS) (IF EQUIPPED)

-The anti-lock brake system automatically adjusts brake pressure as needed to provide optimum braking control, reducing the chance of wheel lock-up during hard braking events or when braking on rough, uneven, slippery or loose surfaces.
-See page 19.
+The anti-lock brake system automatically reduces or increases brake pressure as needed to provide optimum braking control, reducing the chance of wheel lock-up during hard braking events or when braking on rough, uneven, slippery or loose surfaces.
+See the Safe Riding Practices starting page 9.

-- 1. The anti-lock brake system cannot be turned off. - 2.
+The anti-lock brake system cannot be turned off.
 The ABS indicator always illuminates when vehicle power is turned on.
-It remains illuminated until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h). - 3.
-When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally. - 4.
+It remains illuminated until the anti-lock system activates, which occurs when vehicle speed exceeds 6 mph (10 km/h).
+When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally.
 When the anti-lock brakes engage during a braking event, the rider will feel pulsing at the brake levers.
-Continue to apply steady pressure to the brakes for the best stopping performance. - 5.
-If the ABS light does not come on when the key is turned to the ON or PARK position, your authorized INDIAN MOTORCYLE dealer can assist.
+Continue to apply steady pressure to the brakes for the best stopping performance.

+If the ABS light does not come on when the key is turned to the ON or PARK position, see your authorized INDIAN MOTORCYCLE dealer for service.

-- If the lamp continues to illuminate after vehicle speed exceeds 6 MPH (10 km/h), the ABS system is not functioning.
-See your INDIAN MOTORCYCLE dealer or other dealer promptly for service. - Operating with non-recommended tires or improper tire pressure may reduce the effectiveness of the anti-lock brake system.
+If the lamp continues to illuminate after vehicle speed exceeds 6 mph (10 km/h), the ABS system is not functioning.
+See your INDIAN MOTORCYCLE dealer promptly for service.

+Operating with non-recommended tires or improper tire pressure may reduce the effectiveness of the anti-lock brake system.
 Always use the recommended size and type of tires specified for your vehicle.
-Always maintain the recommended tire pressure. - The anti-lock brake system will not prevent wheel lockup, loss of traction or loss of control under all conditions.
-Always adhere to all safe motorcycle-riding practices as recommended. - It is not unusual to leave tire marks on the road surface during a hard braking event. - The anti-lock brake system does not compensate for or reduce the risks associated with: - excessive speed - reduced traction on rough, uneven or loose surfaces - poor judgment - improper operation
+Always maintain the recommended tire pressure.
+The anti-lock brake system will not prevent wheel lockup, loss of traction or loss of control under all conditions.
+Always adhere to all safe motorcycle-riding practices as recommended.
+It is not unusual to leave tire marks on the road surface during a hard braking event.

+The anti-lock brake system does not compensate for or reduce the risks associated with:

+- excessive speed

+- · reduced traction on rough, uneven or loose surfaces

+- poor judgment

+- improper operation